barentsen/iphas-qc/qcdata/README.rst

 * **sdss/**
   compare IPHAS photometry against SDSS data.

-The following directories have a cyclic dependency on iphas-observations.fits: fieldpair-crossmatching, moon, quality
+The following directories have a cyclic dependency on iphas-qc.fits (i.e. they both read from, and provide data to, the table): fieldpair-crossmatching, moon, quality.